 jsmith and all results in the file

-polyspace-access login -set-unassigned-findings testProject/myFirstProject -owner jsmith -source-contains numerical.c polyspace-access login -set-unassigned-findings testProject/myFirstProject -owner jboyd -source-contains dataflow.c
+polyspace-access login -set-unassigned-findings testProject/myFirstProject -owner jsmith -source-contains example.c polyspace-access login -set-unassigned-findings testProject/myFirstProject -owner jboyd -source-contains single_file_analysis.c

 After assignment, export one results file per owner.

 polyspace-access login -export testProject/myFirstProject -output .\results.txt -output-per-owner